gillandsiphon/gillandsiphon.github.io/content/posts/canvas-draft.md

 +++
-title = '[DRAFT] Canvas as a Collaborative Writing Tool' date = 2024-10-03T17:00:00-04:00 draft = false weight = 3
+title = '🚧 Canvas as a Collaborative Writing Tool' date = 2024-10-03T17:00:00-04:00
+draft = false
 +++

+This post is marked with a '🚧', which means it is entirely informal and stream-of-consciousness.
+It may not make any sense without being linked to with context.

 ### Canvas